Shawn-Nichol/AndroidKotlinGuide/User Interface/Layouts/Custom View Components/Custom Drawing.md

 # Implementing Custom drawing

 ## Override onDraw()
-The most improtatn step in drawing a custom view is to override the `onDraw()` method.
-The parameter to `onDraw()` is a `Canvas` object that the view can use to draw itself.
-The `Canvas` class defines methods for drawing text, lines, bitmaps, and many other graphics primitives.
-You can use these methods in `onDraw()` to create your custom user interface
+Implements your CustomView drawing.

+@ Canvas The background on which the CustomView will be drawn on.

-Before you can call any drawing methods, though it's necessary to create a `Paint` object.
-The next section discusses `Paint` in more detail
+Note: Before you call any drawing methods, it's necessary to create a `Paint` object.

 ## Create Drawing Objects
 The android.graphics framework divides drawing into two areas
 - What to draw, handled by `Canvas`
 - How to draw, handled by `Paint`

-For instance, `Canvas` provides a method to draw a line, while `Paint` provides methods to define that line's color. `Canvas` has a method to draw a rectangle, while `Paint` defines whether to fill that rectangle with a color or leave it empty.
-Simply put, `Canvas` defines shapes that you can draw on to the screen, while `Piant` defines the color, style, font and so forth of each shape you draw.
+`Canvas` defines shapes that you can draw on to the screen, while `Piant` defines the color, style, font and so forth of each shape you draw.

-So, before you draw anything, you need to create one or more `Paint` objects.
+Paint object
 ```
 private val textPaint = Paint(ANTI_ALIAS_FLAG).apply {
     color = textColor